SuperOfficeDocs/superoffice-docs/docs/database/tables/tree-explorer-entry.md

 ---
-uid: table-tree-explorer-entry
+uid: table-tree_explorer_entry
-title: tree\_explorer\_entry table
+title: tree_explorer_entry table
 description: This table stores the entries in a tree-explorer so.generated: true
 keywords:
   - "database"
   - "tree_explorer_entry"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"